MartinRooijackers/Dota2AIframeworkProofOfConcept/README.md

-Update: Depricated because Valva has released an official bot API
+Update: Depricated because Valve has released an official bot API

 # Dota2AIframeworkProofOfConcept
 Proof of concept for a Dota 2 AI framework based on apache/php